|Add to your personal catalog|

 The Oller Center for Peace and International Programs (1999) houses the offices of International Programs and Peace and Conflict Studies.
 The International Programs Office (IPO) coordinates Juniata’s internationalization efforts.
 The office staff members support the College’s international student population, maintain an active study abroad program, assist faculty in curricular and programmatic planning, and enhance the international environment of the College.

 Juniata’s L.A.
-Beeghly Library (1963) provides the Juniata community with a web-based online public access catalog and library system, many full-text and other electronic databases, a book collection built to support undergraduate research, an extraordinary Special Collection, and a staff eager to assist patrons with their information needs.
-The library's online resources are accessible throughout the campus and beyond, making the library's web page a very convenient source for academic research.
-Laptops are available for patron checkout at the circulation desk.
+Beeghly Library (1963) provides the Juniata community with a web-based online public access catalog and library system, many full-text and other electronic databases, a book collection built to support undergraduate research, an extraordinary Special Collection, the College's Archives, and a staff eager to assist patrons and to collaborate.
+The library's online resources are accessible throughout the campus and beyond, and by study abroad students, making the library's web page a very convenient source for academic research.
+Laptops are available for patron checkout at the circulation desk and the basement contains an instruction room with 15 desktops.

-A large number of desktop computers are also easily accessible.
-The library contains some 208,000 bound volumes, microforms, government documents, audio-visual resource materials, and can offer access to over 15,000 periodicals (full-text online, microfilm and print), 100,000 e-books, as well as literally over a billion documents, and several prominent rare book and document collections.
+The first floor has many desktop computers, two high speed printers, and an Information Commons built to support comfort, technology and collaboration.
+The library contains some 208,000 bound volumes, microforms, government documents, audio-visual resource materials, and can offer access to over 15,000 periodicals (full-text online, microfilm and print),200,000 e-books, as well acess to literally over a billion electronic documents, and several prominent rare book and document collections.
 Beeghly Library has the sixth ranked German-American rare book collection in the country.
-Study space can be found for over 400 patrons, including several group study rooms, and many network ports for laptops, including a wireless system.
+Study space can be found for over 400 patrons, including several interactive study rooms, and many network ports for laptops, including a wireless system.
 Almost all books and periodicals, except some rare editions in the W. Emmert Swigart Treasure Room, are accessible on an “open-stack” basis.
 The library offers interlibrary loan service, reserves, and classroom instruction, and welcomes suggestions for additions to the library collection.
 The library also houses the Writing Center and a Curriculum Library.
-The Friends of the Library provide valuable support and is a very active group on behalf of the Beeghly Library.
+The Friends of the Library is an active group which provide valuable support and is a very active group on behalf of the Beeghly Library.
+Many librarians teach College Writing Seminar Courses, as well as in the large library instruction program.

 The Kennedy Sports+Recreation Center (1983) provides Juniata students with modern recreational facilities.
 A hub for out-of-classroom activity, the Kennedy Center contains two gymnasiums; a six-lane, 25-meter swimming pool; and the F. Samuel Brumbaugh and Martha A. Brumbaugh Strength and Fitness Center (1998); racquetball/handball courts; and three expanded locker rooms.
 Dedicated to those from the College who served in World War I and II, the Memorial Gym (1951) serves as the center for varsity sports activity with a seating capacity of 1,200 for basketball and volleyball.